rectorphp/getrector-com/resources/docs/config-configuration.md

 ## PHP Version

 Rector reads the PHP version from `composer.json`.
-It's very rate to use different PHP version than one provided by `composer.json`, as it might use newer syntax and break your code.
+It's very rare to use different PHP version than one provided by `composer.json`, as it might use newer syntax and break your code.
 If you still need different version, you can override it manually:

 ```php
 use Rector\ValueObject\PhpVersion;